whoisbe/otel2elastic/Notes/instrument.md

+# Instrument a Flask application
-# Instrument a Flask application to send traces to OpenTelemetry collector
+Instrument a Flask application to send traces to OpenTelemetry collector

  1. We are now ready to instrument a small python application using OpenTelemetry to get traces and send it to the collector.
  2. Change into the `Code` directory.
 Open the file `app.py` using your favorite code editor and examine the code.